jeffblouin/odin-recipes/README.md

 # odin-recipes
 Odin Project Recipes webpages project

-The goal of this project is o solidify the basic HTML skills acquired during to first part of the Odin Project
+The goal of this project is to solidify the basic HTML skills acquired during to first part of the Odin Project

 Git, HTML and command line